Willie Harcourt-Cooze: Chocolate

 After marrying Tania Coleridge, they honeymooned, trekking on horseback in Venezuela where, in 1993, whilst speaking to a beach umbrella salesman he was directed to the 1000 acre cocoa farm, in the Venezuelan cloud forest, Hacienda El Tesoro in the Henri Pittier National Park, near Choroni Beach.

 They eventually decided to sell his flat in London, and emigrated to Venezuela to purchase El Tesoro.
 They planted more than 50,000 cacao trees of the Criollo cultivar, and built up an eco-tourism venture.
 In 1998 he started making 100% cacao bars for locals from the farm, with moulds made from a clay pipe.

 In 2007, they returned to the UK.

 In 2008, after being falsely accused, investigated and cleared by the regime of Hugo Chavez for exploitation of locals, they mothballed the farm temporarily.

 Relocating to a rented property in Devon, England, after several years of assembling suitable equipment, and the resumption of cocoa farming, he began production in 2007 in Uffculme, Devon, filmed by Channel 4.
-In 2008 the TV show was recommissioned for a second series, the follow-up series Willie's Chocolate Revolution: Raising the Bar, aired on Channel 4 on 7–9 April 2009 which followed Harcourt-Cooze's attempt to introduce a high-cacao chocolate bar, "Delectable", to the British market.
+In 2008 the TV show was recommissioned for a second series, the follow-up series Willie's Chocolate Revolution: Raising the Bar, aired on Channel 4 on 7–9 April 2009 which followed Harcourt-Cooze's attempt to introduce a high-cacao dark chocolate bar to the British market.

+In the television series and beyond he has advocated a Bean-to-Bar approach, growing and sourcing his own cacao beans for production.